kayibea/watchdog/README.md

 luarocks test
 ```
 The test suite will create and remove temporary files in `/tmp`.

-## 🐧 Requirements
-Linux (inotify is Linux-specific)

-Lua 5.1–5.4 or LuaJIT

-C compiler (for building the module)

 ## 📄 License
 MIT License — do whatever you want.